Gibson417/Bitloop/UI_UX_REVIEW_REPORT.md

 ## Conclusion

-The BitLoops application is well-designed visually and functionally sound, but requires critical accessibility improvements to meet WCAG 2.2 AA standards.
+The Bloops application is well-designed visually and functionally sound, but requires critical accessibility improvements to meet WCAG 2.2 AA standards.
 The primary concerns are keyboard navigation, focus management, and semantic HTML.
 With the recommended fixes, the application will be significantly more accessible and maintainable.

 **Overall Assessment:** Good foundation, needs accessibility polish **Estimated Effort:** 8-12 hours for Phase 1, 4-6 hours for Phase 2, 4-6 hours for Phase 3